vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 Writing emails to professors/PIs for seeking an MS research, PhD or a postdoc position can be a daunting task.
 Through this post, I want to share the tiny details on writing solicited or unsolicited emails to Professors/PIs based on my experiences.
 Successful applications require a lot of preparation and hopefully this article will give you some insights to write an impressive email.

-Before starting, I will suggest you to consider my learnings and suggestions only as a helpful guide on this topic.
+Before starting, I would suggest you to consider my learnings and suggestions only as a helpful guide on this topic.
 {: .notice--warning}

 **A word of motivation**: "The journey matters as much as the goal." - Astronaut Kalpana Chawla